tom-weatherhead/rails-stack-example/README.md

 		- The default authentication mode is set to 'ident' which means a given Linux user xxx can only connect as the postgres user xxx.

 	# dnf install postgresql postgresql-server
-	- Install the package needed to build the Ruby gem "pg" :
+	- Install the package needed to build the Ruby gem "pg", which will be used by the Rails app to access the PostgreSQL database:
 		- Fedora: # dnf install postgresql-devel
 		- Ubuntu: # apt-get install libpq-dev